Custom

 Die cutting is a broad term, but in crafting, the act of die cutting refers to a process in which you use a machine to mass-produce cut-out shapes.
 You can create the same shape, with the exact same dimensions, over and over without using scissors, stencils, or a craft knife.
 It saves time and makes your cut-out shapes look professional and consistent every time.

 If there's one obvious way to stand out, it's daring to be different.
 With our custom shapes and sizes, we can ensure that your custom prints and design will have a matching custom shape too for your unique marketing and branding purposes.
-Check out the wide range of options you have for die cut prints.
+For example, check out the variety of options available for your die-cut prints.

 Flatbed Die Cutting